mrodriguesfilho/mrodriguesfilho/README.md

 ## About me

-- 💻 Today I'm mainly focused in mobile development.
+- 💻 I'm mainly focused in mobile development.
 - 🌱 I've done most of my mobile projects using React Native.
 But lately I've been trying out Flutter and Native Android development as new ways to improve myself before I dive down into a tech path.
 - 📚 Most of my graduation projects were made using Java.
 So I have some experience with Maven, Hibernate, SpringBoot and other backend technologies that uses Java.